 - Fold the inner layer down into position against the lining and pin in place.
 The folded edge of the band should cover the visible seam you just made when stitching the front of the band in place.

 - Thread the hand sewing needle with thread to best match the accent band and carefully slip stitch the band in place all around.
 Again, the best way to think of this is as a facing.
-Make your stitches tiny and precise as they are running along the inside of the bag and might be visible.
+Make your stitches tiny and precise as they are running along the inside of the bag and might be slightly visible.

 Project Design: Alicia Thommas